teachingaway/teachingaway.github.io/attorneys.md

 <h3>Zeke</h3>
 </a>
 <p>
-Zeke is a deal lawyer with a background in M&A and project finance.
-He is also a cryptocurrency enthusiast with a deep interest in alternative forms of business such distributed autonomous companies.
+Business Law.
 Admitted in New York.
 </p>
 </div>